pmedia84/admin/README.md

 ### Future changes

--Uploading of multiple images
+- Uploading of multiple images
--update a guest's RSVP
+- update a guest's RSVP